-Reconnect with those who know you and your work.
-Benefits.
-More.
-(Updated April 12, 2018.)
+Reconnect with those who know your work.
+COBRA, benefits, more.

 Helping each other with life after HP: